Metamorphic Testing of Image Captioning Systems via Image-Level Reduction: Introduction

 We apply \methodname{} to test four typical IC models~\cite{showandtell, Oscar, VinVL, OFA} and a commercial IC service~\cite{azure}.
 Experimental results demonstrate that \methodname{} is very effective in revealing true violations using \textbf{unannotated images} for popular IC systems; while existing methods~\cite{MetaIC_Pinjia, ROME_Pinjia} strictly rely on pre-annotated information.
 Additionally, \methodname{} can fully utilize all provided images to construct follow-up test cases.
-In contrast, existing methods have a series of restrictions to select eligible source images.
-The test cases generated by \methodname{} are also found to be more realistic compared to existing approaches, indicating that the detected errors hold greater value.
+In contrast, existing methods have a series of restrictions on selecting eligible source images.
+The test cases generated by \methodname{} are also found to be more realistic than those generated by existing approaches, indicating that the detected errors hold greater value.

 In summary, this work makes the following contributions:

 \begin{itemize}